dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

 Mechanically:

 1. Unplug the USB-TTY.

-2. Plug SD card into your computer and figure out where it's mounted.
+As discussed in the `PRELAB`, copy all the files from class
-3. As discussed in the `PRELAB`, copy all the files from class `firmware` directory onto the SD card.
+    `firmware` directory onto the SD card.
 Then copy `part1/blink-pin20.bin` to the SD card as `kernel.img`.
 Then type `sync` and then eject the SD card (don't just pull it out! data may